Minimum-norm interpolation for unknown surface reconstruction: Expanded Trial Spaces

 This trial space, denoted as $\mathcal{K}_{\Xi,\Phi_{\tau,1}}$, may also be interpreted as a degeneration of an anisotropic kernel \cite{beatson2010error}.
-Here, anisotropic scaling is used to modify the distance computation along each coordinate axis rather than the Euclidean distance.
-As the scaling factors for all but one coordinate approach zero, the kernel settings collapse towards a singular limit, effectively converging to a 1D kernel.
-This emphasizes the role of a single spatial dimension in the network model.
+Here, anisotropic scaling is used to modify the distance computation along each coordinate axis rather than the Euclidean distance \reviewB{and we set the weights $W_{0,j} = \mathbf{e}_i\mathbf{e}_i^T$ with $i\in\{1,2,3\}.$} As the scaling factors for all but one coordinate approach zero, the kernel settings collapse towards a singular limit, effectively converging to a 1D kernel. \reviewB{This adds 1D kernel features to the trial space and increases its approximation power under the same interpolation constraints.
+In particular, the enriched space better captures neighborhoods with strong one-dimensional structure, such as locally flat regions and plate-like parts.}

 \autoref{fig:eg_KAN} demonstrates the segmentation of a 3-dimensional data set $\Xi$ into three 1-dimensional data sets.
 This process exemplifies the concept of degenerate anisotropic scaling, where each spatial dimension is independently handled, allowing the 3D data set to yield more basis functions.